 This diagnosis required constant attention for Lajita.
 Her mother saw no other choice but to take her to live with another aunt who could provide more care.
 Even there, however, life was difficult for Lajita.
 Her uncle was an alcoholic, and the only person who paid attention to her was her aunt.

-One day, GFA pastor Hardik and his wife, Meher, visited the home.
+One day, Gospel for Asia (GFA) pastor Hardik and his wife, Meher, visited the home.
 When they heard of Lajita’s struggles, they took time to talk with her.
 Though Lajita did not respond, Meher gently told the young girl she was loved by Jesus.
 The couple prayed for Lajita’s complete healing and promised to visit her again.

 Hardik and Meher continued to visit Lajita, talking to her and praying for her healing.
 During one of those visits, they found Lajita home alone and crying.
 Despite their entreaties, she refused to tell the couple what caused her tears.
 Hardik and Meher sat with Lajita and shared with her about God’s love while they waited for her aunt to arrive.